 Some people feel that home loan is a secured loan and hence, credit scores should not play a role here.
 After all, lenders have recourse to the property in case of default.
 But problem with this is that even though lenders have collateral, there is no guarantee that the collateral will be sold easily in auction.
 This in turn leaves some risk on the table about not being able to recover the full amount with interest

 So how do lenders decide what rate to charge from different home loan customers?
-There are several factors that are used to assess the risk – current income, income stability, profession, age, existing loan EMIs, credit history, etc.
+There are several factors that are used to assess the risk – current income, income stability, profession, age, existing home loan EMIs, credit history, etc.

 Higher the risk lower will be the credit score and higher will be the interest rate.
-Similarly, lower the risk, higher will be the credit score and lower will be the loan rates.
+Similarly, lower the risk, higher will be the credit score and lower will be the home loan interest rates.

 So do make it a point to check your credit score before applying for a home loan.
 If your score in not great, it makes sense to wait for some time and improve your score.
 It will help you save a lot of money in the long run.